History of Massachusetts: Depression and war: 1929–1945

-The act was approved June 6.
-1932.
+On the subject of securities laws in the early 1930s in response to the Great Depression, Boston figured prominently.

 Three Harvard professors, Felix Frankfurter, Benjamin V. Cohen and James M. Landis drafted both Securities Act of 1933 and Securities Exchange Act of 1934.
 The 1st Chair of the U.S. Securities and Exchange Commission, Joseph P. Kennedy Sr. was from Boston.
 Kennedy Sr. had this to say before the Boston Chamber of Commerce on November 15, 1934: "Necessary, legitimate, useful, profitable enterprise will be encouraged.
 Only the senseless, vicious, and fraudulent activities will be curtailed, and these must and will be eradicated.
 The initials S-E-C, we hope, will come to stand for Securities Ex-Crookedness.